howisonlab/softcite-dataset/docs/setupInstructions.md

     `rdflib.plugins.parsers.notation3.BadSyntax: at line 330 of <>:`

-1. In Atom, *if this was a file you edited*, visit the line number in the file (which was named after running the previous command) and resolve the error, save, commit, and push as described below.
+1. In Atom, *if this was a file you edited*, visit the line number in the file (which was named after running the previous command—line 330 in the above example) and resolve the error, save, commit, and push as described below.

 ## Committing Changes